weller7/weller7/README.md

 <h3 align="center">A passionate web developer</h3>

 <section align="center">
-🌱 I’m currently learning back end
+🌱 I’m currently fullstack development

-👯 I’m looking to collaborate **to open source**
+👯 I’m looking to master **new tools and languages**

 📫 How to reach me **jimdlg547@gmail.com**